SAP-samples/cap-cds-hands-on/exercises/02/README.md

 This reflects what's happening - the model is compiled and deployed to a SQLite powered in-memory persistence layer.

+> This mode is employed directly because of the design-time options we
+> requested implicitly with `cds watch`, which were (as you also may have
+> noticed in the log output): `cds serve all --with-mocks --in-memory?`.

 👉 Take a look at what that looks like by asking for the SQL equivalent: